See the master compilation guidelines for instructions for other platforms.

-Note: Initial support for Java 12
+Note: Initial support for Java 12 and 13.

 The Veracode Platform can analyze Java code with or without debug symbols.
 Providing debug builds of Java application code allows the Veracode Platform to provide source file and line number information about the location of findings found.
 For a successful scan, you cannot obfuscate Java applications.

 Certain findings found in code compiled with an earlier compiler version may be mitigated when you run that code on a later runtime environment.
 In such cases, the finding descriptions contain a note describing the version dependency.

 Supported Java Frameworks